ladavis4/led_matrix_spot/README.md

 **Change images from google drive**
 - In the "utils/constants" file, change the id of DRIVE_IMAGE_FOLDER_ID.
 Any files that are placed in this google drive folder will be downloaded locally to the pi and displayed on the screen.

+**Change settings from your phone**
+- Before or after launching the "main.py" script, launch the "app.py" script
+- You can now go to 192.168.0.11:500 on your phone to change the settings of the screen (as long as your are on the same wifi)